espressif/esp-idf/docs/en/api-reference/peripherals/camera_driver.rst

 .. list::

     -  `Resource Allocation <#cam-resource-allocation>`__ - covers how to allocate camera controller instances with properly set of configurations.
-It also covers how to recycle the resources when they finished working.
+It also covers how to recycle the resources when they are no longer needed.
     -  `Enable and disable a camera controller <#cam-enable-disable>`__ - covers how to enable and disable a camera controller.
     -  `Start and stop a camera controller <#cam-start-stop>`__ - covers how to start and stop a camera controller.
     -  `Receive from a camera sensor or something else <#cam-receive>`__ - convers how to receive camera signal from a sensor or something else.